-Baw Baw Shire Council has adopted several plans and strategies that seek to deliver an economically, environmentally and socially sustainable community.
+Baw Baw Shire Council has adopted several plans and strategies that seek to deliver an economically, environmentally, and socially sustainable community.
 The Baw Baw Shire Council Plan 2017-2021 describes the key services and priorities for Council across a four-year term.
-Its four key objectives are:
+Four key objectives include: